zyang01/zyang01.github.io/_posts/2025-03-22-on-uncensored-models.md

 pin: true
 ---

 Edit (24 March 2025): Get your membership and starter pack this weekend.
 And maybe consider writing to your local MP.
-You might wanna do it before the neighbour you complained about starts playing with uncensored models.
+If you are a British citizen or UK resident, you could also sign [my petition](#petition) to the UK Government and Parliament.
+You might want to do it before the neighbour you complained about starts playing with uncensored models.

 My apologies.
 It's not the kind of uncensored models you might have in mind.